marcelotto/spread2rdf/README.md

 ```

 The name is purely descriptive and currently not used for anything else.
-Into the definition block goes the description of the schema of a spreadsheet
+The definition block contains the description of your spreadsheets schema and
-and the conversion rules for mapping its cells to RDF.
+the conversion rules for mapping the cells to RDF.

 ### URIs and namespaces